• S&P 500: 6013.13 -104.39 -1.71%

 What Makes Texas an Attractive State for NNN Leases?

 When you’re looking for a real estate investment, it’s important to consider opportunities across the United States.
 But for NNN leases in particular, states with no income tax are an especially attractive option.
-Texas is one of those eight states, and the Lone Star State also does not impose a capital gains tax, meaning you’ll get to keep more of your money.
+Texas remains one of only nine states with no personal income tax, and it also imposes no capital gains tax.
+These tax advantages, combined with the state’s robust economy, make Texas a top destination for NNN lease investors.

 The annual savings you’ll gain from not paying income tax could save you tens of thousands of dollars, and that extra income can be reinvested to make even more.
 But tax laws aren’t the only factor that makes Texas a great location for NNN property investment.